Alexander Djiku: International career

 Djiku is of Ghanaian and French descent.
 He debuted with the senior Ghana national team in a 3–0 friendly loss to Mali on 9 October 2020.
 He played his second match for Ghana against Qatar on 12 October 2020 in which he impressed.
 Djiku's third match came when he was given the opportunity by the Black Stars new head coach to start against Zimbabwe in a World Cup qualifier where Ghana won 3–1.

 He was part of Ghana's team at the 2021 African Cup of Nations in Cameroon and scored his first goal against Comoros on 18 January 2022.

 In 2022, Djiku competed at the 2022 FIFA World Cup in Qatar.
 At the tournament he played in matches against Portugal and South Korea.
 On 31 December 2023, he was selected from the list of 27 Ghanaian players selected by Chris Hughton to compete in the 2023 Africa Cup of Nations.

+On 25 May 2026, Djiku was named in the Ghana's 28-man preliminary squad for the 2026 FIFA World Cup.
+He later withdrew from the squad due to injury and was replaced by Derrick Luckassen on 1 June.